mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "This is our little secret."

-Ramne rested on a branch immediately next to me and looked around.
+Ramne rested on a branch immediately next to me and looked below.
 Near the larger fire was a stack of straw cushions that the injured had used to rest their heads.
 But nobody remained.
 Some might have been fishing, but there should have been at least some people building.
 I felt a strong sense of unease.

 "There's no time for this," said Annu, "Ramne is here.
 He will kill us all!"